 Meditation and breathing exercises can’t tackle your to do list, but they can help you calm down and center you to start again.
-Here are some wellness tips to help you slow down and do your best as you approach mid-terms or finals.

 Start with the right mindset by making a plan and organizing your workspace.
 Create a study calendar and start with the most difficult tasks first.